oracle-livelabs/security/oracle-universal-authenticator/introduction/introduction.md

 Key Features:

-* Trusted Device Login with SSO: Secure access to all entitled applications from trusted devices.
+* Trusted Device Login with SSO: Secure access to all entitled applications from trusted devices

-* Diverse Authentication Methods: Includes MFA, passwordless, adaptive, and mobile authentication for devices and applications.
+* Diverse Authentication Methods: Includes MFA, passwordless, adaptive, and mobile authentication for devices and applications

-* Central Self-Service Management: Offers options for self-service authentication factors.
+* Central Self-Service Management: Offers options for self-service authentication factors

-* Centralized Administration: Extends OAA Admin console for granular rule management for step-up authentications.
+* Centralized Administration: Extends OAA Admin console for granular rule management for step-up authentications

  The graphic below shows the high level architectural flow of Oracle Universal Authenticator.